 The wife and mother being portrayed as always in the kitchen is one thing, but is the woman even part of the family?
 When it’s time to give gifts to children or instruct them, why is she not there?
-Why is she not consulted and a part of the child-raising and family interactions?
-There have been other pictures of the mother present but typically only during the structured family study, and you see far too many like these that show just the father interacting with the children, with the mother in the kitchen.
+Why is she not a part of the child-raising and family interactions?
+There have been other pictures of the mother present, but typically only during the structured family study, and you see far too many like these that show just the father interacting with the children, with the mother in the kitchen.

-Note, too, this photo from the February 2012 Watchtower, which is depicting a woman who is not one of Jehovah’s Witnesses.
+Note, too, this photo from the February 2012 Watchtower, which is depicting a woman who is not one of Jehovah’s Witnesses:

-To really illustrate how outdated and sexist these pictures are, not this screen capture from the video “Obey Your Parents,” created for children (see this post).
+To really illustrate how outdated and sexist these pictures are, not this screen capture from the video “Obey Your Parents,” created for children and available on the website of Jehovah’s Witnesses (see this post).
 Not only does this video depict the woman as just caring for domestic chores, but she is on her hands and knees, scrubbing a floor with a sponge at that!

 Don’t get me wrong; I’m all for keeping a clean house and for women working hard to take care of their families and whatever domestic chores need to be done, as mentioned above.
-If there is a couple who have agreed between them that the wife does the dishes while the husband handles other chores, that’s absolutely their decision and I respect that.
+If there is a couple who have agreed between them that the wife does the dishes while the husband handles other chores, that’s absolutely their decision, and I respect that.

-However, these pictures aren’t about domestic chores as they are about telling the tale of what Jehovah’s Witnesses think of women in general.
-You don’t see women in business suits with briefcases in their hands, and you certainly don’t see women with their husbands when he’s studying or preparing for participation in their religious services.
+However, these pictures aren’t about domestic chores; they are about telling the tale of what Jehovah’s Witnesses think of women in general.
+You don’t see women in business suits with briefcases in their hands, and you certainly don’t see women with their husbands when he’s studying or preparing for their religious services.

-Keep in mind that many women in JW homes have been in the religion as long as their husbands if not even longer.
-The women lack nothing when it comes to knowledge of the bible and ability to teach the children or prepare for religious services; in some cases, she may even be more capable and more knowledgeable, if she was a JW for longer than him.
+Keep in mind that many women in JW homes have been in the religion as long as their husbands, if not even longer.
+The women lack nothing when it comes to knowledge of the bible and ability to teach the children or prepare for religious services; in some cases, she may even be more capable and more knowledgeable, if she has been one of Jehovah’s Witnesses for longer than him.

-Acting as if the husband is the only capable one in the home and the only parent in the home is a form of domestic violence, in my opinion.
+Acting as if the husband is the only capable one in the home, and the only parent in the home, is a form of domestic violence, in my opinion.
 The wife should not be relegated to the position of domestic servant; it’s bad enough that this is her “place” when her husband is studying or relaxing, but to put her in the background when the children are involved is unacceptable.

-I would need to ask, if Jehovah thinks of me as only being good for cooking and cleaning, why should I bother with this arrangement or any arrangement in his religion?
-I’m an intelligent, well-educated, hard-working, capable adult who has worked a secular job her entire adult life, can run a household on her own, and who has read the bible and all his literature through several times over, so obviously I have much to offer.
+I would need to ask, if Jehovah thinks of me as only being good for cooking and cleaning, why should I bother with this arrangement, or any arrangement, in his religion?
+I’m an intelligent, well-educated, hard-working, capable adult, who has worked a secular job her entire adult life, can run a household on her own, and who has read the bible several times over, so obviously I have much to offer.